TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 **Some features I have on the backburner:**

+- Relation TTLs - automatically expire a relation after a certain amount of time.
+Useful if you want to give support agents temporary access to customer data, or if you only want certain personnel to have access to a given part of a building for the day.
 - Wildcard support for entities, permissions, and objects - functionality is done and tested, just not exposed as I am still exploring how developers might want to access this, balancing performance costs and under-opinionating systems
 - Multi-region projects (store relation tuples in the region closest to where they are most frequently accessed)
-- Recursion caching - if a user has access to a document that’s in 30 nested folders, we don’t want to run 30 recursive checks every time
+- Recursion caching - if a user has access to a document that’s in 30 nested folders, we don’t want to run 30 recursive checks every time.
+Intelligent caching that will resolve these to single KV lookups while also being able to purge the cache when the inheritance chain might have been modified.